wechuli/c-sharp-playground/dicts-hasht-sets/notes.md

 In the end, we sum all the received **int** values and before each addition, we multiply the temporary result with a prime number number(for example 83), while ignoring the eventual overflow of type int.
 For example, if we have 3 fields and their hash codes are f1,f2 and f3, our hash function could combine them through the formula hash = (((f1\*83) + f2) )+ f3.

-At the end we obtaun a hash-code, which is very well distributed in the range of all 32-bit values, we can expect, that with a hash-code calculated this way, collisions would be rare, becuase evry change is some of the fields taking part in GetHashCode() leads to a major change in the hash code and thus reduces the chance for collision.
+At the end we obtain a hash-code, which is very well distributed in the range of all 32-bit values, we can expect, that with a hash-code calculated this way, collisions would be rare, because every change is some of the fields taking part in GetHashCode() leads to a major change in the hash code and thus reduces the chance for collision.

 ##### Interface IEqualityComparer<T>